East Coast Greenway

 The East Coast Greenway is a 3000 mi pedestrian and bicycle route between Maine and Florida along the East Coast of the United States.
-The nonprofit East Coast Greenway Alliance was created in 1991 with the goal to use the entire route with off-road, shared-use paths; As of 2021, over 1000 mi of the route (35%) meets these criteria.
-In 2020, the Greenway received over 50 million visits.
+The nonprofit East Coast Greenway Alliance was founded in 1991 with the goal to use the entire route with off-road, shared-use paths; As of 2026, more than 1100 mi of the route (nearly 40%) meets these criteria.
+The Greenway receives over 50 million annual visits.